El cáncer, la influenza y usted

-While we don't know this specifically, data does suggest that a flu shot lowers the likelihood of death from flu.
-We also know that cancer may increase your risk for complications from the flu.
-If you have cancer now or have had certain types of cancer in the past (such as lymphoma or leukemia), you are at higher risk for complications from the seasonal flu or influenza, including hospitalization and death.
+While we don't know this specifically, we do know that cancer may increase your risk for complications from the flu.
+If you have cancer now or have had certain types of cancer in the past (such as lymphoma or leukemia), you are at high risk for complications from the seasonal flu or influenza, including hospitalization and death.

 Should cancer patients and survivors get a flu shot?

 Yes.
 People with cancer or a history of cancer should receive the seasonal flu shot.
-People with cancer should NOT receive the nasal spray vaccine.
-The flu shot is made up of inactivated (killed) viruses, and the nasal spray vaccines are made up of live viruses.
-The flu shot is safer for those with a weakened immune system.
+People with cancer should NOT receive the nasal spray vaccine because their immune system may be weakened.
+The flu shot is made up of inactivated (killed) viruses, and the nasal spray vaccine is made up of live viruses.
+The nasal spray vaccine is not approved for use in people with weakened immune systems (immunosuppression).
+The flu shot can be given to people 6 months and older even if they have a weakened immune system or other health conditions.

-People who live with or care for cancer patients and survivors also should be vaccinated against seasonal flu.vaccinated against seasonal flu.
+People who live with or care for cancer patients and survivors also should be vaccinated against seasonal flu.
 Additionally, CDC recommends that everyone aged six months and older get a flu vaccine for the upcoming season.

 What other vaccines should cancer patients and survivors be aware of?